GingerNinja23/ipop-documentation/Running-GroupVPN-on-Linux.md

 These instructions are for Ubuntu 12.04 or higher or Debian Wheezy (64-bit).

-## Download and configure SocialVPN
+## Download and configure GroupVPN

 1. Download groupvpn and extract for Linux